 2. Opera Touch: One-Handed Browsing With Fast Action Button

 Opera Touch is a relatively new mobile web browser.
+We found that Opera is faster than Google Chrome.
 When you open it for the first time, the app will guide you through a series of mini-tutorials detailing all the essential features.
 It blurs the background, letting you search the web immediately through the Instant Search bar.
 The Home screen has four main elements:

 - The Fast Action button lives in the center of the browser.
 It includes all the essential buttons to browse and navigate the web.